Top Benefits of Adding Charcoal to Your Potting Medium

 If you're looking for suggestions for Charcoal to use in your potting mix, try these brands below.
 The links will lead you to Amazon and they are not in order of preference.

-If you'd like to read some more before trying out orchid growing, you can check out our article on using sphagnum moss as potting mix
+If you'd like to read some more before trying out orchid growing, you can check out my article on using sphagnum moss as potting mix

 or another article on proper humidity for your orchid.

 If this information was of any help, and clarified any doubts you had, please mention so in the comments.
-We love to interact with other orchid enthusiasts, and can share from our experiences.
-Share this page to a friend who has an orchid, comment, or just give up a 😊 in the comments below.
-Happy cultivating!
+I love to interact with other orchid enthusiasts, and we can learn from our experiences.
+Share this page with a friend who has an orchid, comment, or just leave me a thumb's up 😊 in the comments below.